Tacit Knowledge in the 무예도보통지 (Muye Dobo Tongji)

 Further Research

 For further research, I would recommend immersion in the military and philosophical strategies of all three countries at the time.
-In The King’s Foreword, King Jungjo mentions adopting the strategy of “the dragon and tiger” [18].
+In The King’s Foreword, King Jungjo mentions adopting the strategy of “the dragon and tiger” [23].
 These are often used in the names of postures, and a better understanding of these strategies would help guide interpretations of each movement.
 Additionally, a better understanding of the Chinese and Japanese strategies would provide insight into what these techniques were teaching the Korean soldiers to prepare against.
-Even looking at modern recreations of Chinese military martial arts systems can provide some insights into the fist fighting techniques [19].
+Even looking at modern recreations of Chinese martial arts systems can provide some insights into the fist fighting techniques, as seen in the cited YouTube video [24].
+Speaking of secondary sources, further research into the creators of Video 1, perhaps by someone with more Korean knowledge than me, would confirm the accuracy of Video 1’s movements.

 [1] Yi, Duk-Moo, and Je-Ga Park.
 Muye Dobo Tongji: Complete Illustrated Manual of Martial Arts.
 Translated by Sang H. Kim, Turtle Press, 2010. pg.
 11